-5 Conclusions and Future Work
+6 Conclusions and Future Work

 We explored the effect of textual semantic and optimization methods in the social media domain as an example of a semantic index.
+In addition, we checked the sanity and effectiveness of the methods on two information seeking tasks, namely sentence paraphrasing and sentence-to-paragraph similarity.
 We ran experiments on the MediaEval Retrieving Diverse Social Images Task 2013/2014 using Word2Vec and Random Indexing vector representations.
 Beside achieving state-of-the-art results, we show that SimGreedy-a semantic-based similarity method-outperforms a term-frequency-based baseline using Solr.
 We then focused on two optimization techniques: Two-Phase and Approximate Nearest Neighbor (ANN) approaches.
-Both the methods reduced by half the processing time of the SimGreedy method while keeping precision within the boundary of statistically insignificant difference.
+Both the methods reduced the processing time of the SimGreedy method by half while keeping precision within the boundary of statistically insignificant difference.